chunlinxuizz/PolymerTC/README.md

 ### 3. Calculate dynamic structure factors
 ```
 cd step3-calculate_dynamic_structure_factors
+# Replace the file /dynasor/trajectory/lammps_trajectory_reader.py with the file in this fold to enable mass weighting
 sbatch dynasor.slurm
 ```
 Successive equilibrium MD simulations will be conducted, and the atomic velocities and positions will be saved.
 Dynamic structure factors of each period of time are calculated with [`dynasor`](https://gitlab.com/materials-modeling/dynasor) code, and eventually, the averaged dynamic structure factors will be saved in `output.pickle`.